get a better author photo

 3. Hire a photography student at a discounted rate.

 What if you don’t like the beginner’s photos?
 Discuss that in advance.
-You might be able to negotiate to only pay if you’re happy.
+You might be able to negotiate to pay only if you’re happy.

 4. Get it done at a writer’s conference.